opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 You can either use the standard OpenToonz file browser to drag and drop levels or folders to the Xsheet/Timeline or the Scene Cast window, or use the Load Level... and Load Folder... commands from the File menu.
 In both cases you can perform a multiple selection to load several levels or folders at the same time, that will be exposed each in a separate column; if you use the Load Level... command, when loading an animation level you can also specify the frame range to load.
 When you use the Load Folder... command all the files contained in the folder (if supported) are loaded into the Xsheet/Timeline.

-.. note:: When a level is loaded, OpenToonz checks if its syntax matches one of the level formats specified into Preferences > Loading > Level Settings by File Format.
+.. note:: When a level is loaded, OpenToonz checks if its syntax matches one of the level formats specified into Preferences > Loading > **Level Settings by File Format**.
 In this case the Level Settings specified will be applied.
 It is possible to add as many formats as you want, defining them by using a Regular Expression.
 This way, different settings can be automatically applied to different kind of levels.

 .. note:: It is possible to **Ignore Alpha Channel on Levels in Column 1** by activating the option in Preferences > Xsheet.